 Texas Guaranteed Student Loan Corporation (TG)

 If the applicant has defaulted on a student loan with the Texas Guaranteed Student Loan Corporation (TG) and is not currently making payments under a repayment agreement, contact the Texas Guaranteed Student Loan Corporation, P.O.
 Box 83100, Round Rock, TX 78683-3100, Telephone: 1-800-252-9743 BEFORE filing an application.
-State law prohibits renewing a license after a licensee has defaulted on a student loan guaranteed by TG unless the licensee has entered into a repayment agreement with TG.
+State law prohibits renewing a license after a license holder has defaulted on a student loan guaranteed by TG unless the license holder has entered into a repayment agreement with TG.
 A renewal may be rejected if TG has notified the agency that the applicant has defaulted on a student loan.

 Must complete 200 inspections as a professional inspector